René Victor Pilhes: Debut novelist: author publicity

-On his return from Algeria, René began working for Air France and three-eight as a commercial agent and was politically committed.
-He campaigned for the CGT, Mendes-France supports and adheres to the PSU.
+On his return from Algeria, René began working shift work (en trois-huit) for Air France as a commercial agent, and became politically engaged.
+He campaigned for the CGT, supported Pierre Mendès France, and joined the Unified Socialist Party (PSU).
 With Jean-Jacques Servan-Schreiber, he founded the Alumni Association of Algeria.

 He married, and his career evolved; in the early 1960s, Pilhes was still a copywriter at Air France.
 He then worked at Dorland and Gray before becoming a copywriter at Publicis.
 He kept his distance from politics and increasingly felt his need to write, especially after the death of his maternal grandmother.
 His first novel, Rhubarb, appeared in 1965 and was awarded the Prix Médicis.
-Originally titled The Bastard, his narrator Urban Gorenfan / Aubain Minville relates the quest for identity of a young man not recognized by his father, who seeks to know how the child would have been if he had been legitimate.
+Originally titled The Bastard, the novel follows its narrator, Urban Gorenfan (also known as Aubain Minville), as he relates his quest for identity of a young man not recognized by his father, who seeks to know how the child would have been if he had been legitimate.
 The facts of the book were invented even though the context of history could be likened to an autobiography.
 Pilhes also transformed it into a baroque novel with extraordinary adventures.
 "Take the high ground, do not fear what dictates the imagination, take care of the balance between reality and fiction, these are my constant concerns as a novelist."

 In 1969, he published his second novel, The Loum, the climbing of whose phallic peak haunts the author's later writings.
-In this audacious novel with its salacious passages, His Excellency the Lord began climbing, with his old mother, this huge rocky spur that points to the sky in a singular struggle.
+In this audacious novel with its salacious passages, His Excellency the Lord begins climbing this huge, skyward-pointing rocky spur with his elderly mother in a singular struggle.
 This book is also presented as a "psychoanalytic epic".
 René Victor Pilhes says of it: "The Loum is the story of a terrible battle between mother and son. [...]
 I will, once and for all, demonstrate to you that I am much more powerful than my father and all the men you admired in your life."
 The book was the subject of a public lecture in Geneva and is included in the anthology of erotic literature by Jean-Jacques Pauvert.